Three Weeks Before Election Day

 Voter Registration Verification and Identification Confirmation

 As you approach the table with the voter list, a check-in officer will ask you to state your "Full Legal Name" and after finding your name in the pollbook will ask you to state your "Current Residence Address."
-Virginia law requires that you state your name and current address prior to voting.
+Virginia law requires that you state your name and current address prior to voting, or affirm the information in writing.

 Need assistance voting?
 If you want a family member, friend, or an election officer to help you cast your vote at the booth, let check-in officers know.
 You and your assistant will be required to do a little paper work prior to voting.

-After verifying that you are listed in the pollbook the officer will ask to see your photo identification.
+After verifying that you are listed in the pollbook the officer will ask to see your identification.
 Identification issued by the Virginia Department of Motor Vehicles is always acceptable.
-Virginia voters without identification must vote a Provisional Ballot.
-These voters will be referred to another officer who will assist in this process.

 Voter Registration Questions, Address Problems and Other Issues

 When you arrive at the voting area you will trade your Registration Verified tag for a paper ballot and proceed to a voting booth.
-Mark your ballot using a blue or black pen to completely fill in the box next to your choice (There will be pens in the voting booths.).
+On the ballot, mark within the box to the left of your choice using the ballpoint pen in the voting booth.
 If you make a mistake, get the attention of an election officer and he or she will issue you a new ballot.
-When you are done marking your ballot, take it to the eScan and place it in the ballot feed slot.
+When you are done marking your ballot, take it to the ballot scanner and place it in the ballot feed slot.

-- If the ballot is properly marked, eScan accepts the ballot and displays the waving American flag to indicate that the ballot has been recorded.
+- If the ballot is properly marked, the scanner accepts the ballot and displays the waving American flag to indicate that the ballot has been recorded.

 - If the ballot is NOT properly marked (for example, you have made too many choices for one of the offices), you will have the chance to correct your ballot.

-Voters can get more information on using eScan by going to our eScan Voting System Presentation.
+Voters can get more information on using Verity by going to our Verity Voting System page